tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 eventually brought the site down.

 We decided to wrap those external services in circuit breakers to protect ourselves from these types of failures.
+We knew of a few circuit breaker gems and looked for more.
+We had a few requirements to meet:

+- State had to be persisted to an external data store like Redis.
+  We run many Rails front ends that need to be synchronized.

+- The circuits had to return the result of running their block.
+We weren't using these solely for their side effects.

+- Any other features, like logging or metrics, were actually antifeatures to us.
+We can handle those things our own way.

-There are a few other circuit breaker gems.
-We evaluated all of them, but ultimately none of them were right for us.
+We evaluated all of the gems we could find, but ultimately none of them were right for us.
 So [Cameron Desautels][8] and I started developing Stoplight.
 Those other gems did inspire us, though.
 I'll briefly cover them here.
-You might find one of them useful if Stoplight isn't for you.
+You might find one of them useful if Stoplight isn't right for you.

+## Inspiration

 ### [Breaker][9]